 The podiatrists at the outpatient podiatry practice at St. Ann’s Community recommend choosing shoes with stiff soles and cushioning to provide structure and support for your feet.
 A properly fitted shoe should be comfortable and snug, but not too tight, to allow for a little wiggle room at the end of your toes.
 If your shoes slip on and off your heel when you move, try another style or size.

-If you have a foot condition that makes finding shoes difficult, inserts molded to your foot, called orthotics, can provide the added support you need.
+If you have a foot condition that makes finding shoes difficult, inserts that are molded to your foot, called foot orthotics, can provide the added support you need.
 Podiatrists often prescribe them as part of a comprehensive treatment plan to address a variety of foot problems and symptoms, usually having to do with an abnormality, pain or foot discomfort.
 If the pain persists, you might need foot surgery.